 When flying your drone outside, especially an expensive one that packs a high-end camera lens, it’s recommended to use something flat as a smooth surface for taking off and landing.
-It will protect your drone from a potential crash, water, sand or dirt which can help to prolong your drone’s life and save you a lot of trouble and money.
+It can protect your drone from a potential crash, water, sand or dirt which can help to prolong your drone’s life and save you a lot of trouble and money.

 Sometimes, a piece of flat wood or cardboard can simply do the trick.
-But when you need to take it out for hiking or travel, they may fail you because of the poor portability and durability.
+But when you take it out for hiking or travel, they may fail you because of the poor portability and durability.

 A drone landing pad would be a good thing you should consider.
 But the question is how to choose the right one?